MicrosoftDocs/SupportArticles-docs/support/dynamics-365/finance/india/apac-ind-gst-troubleshooting-field-value-incorrect-gstr-report-result.md

 # required metadata

 title: Incorrect field values on the GSTR report
-description: This article provides troubleshooting information that can help when field values on the generated GSTR report are incorrect.
+description: Provides troubleshooting information that can help when field values on the generated GSTR report are incorrect.
 author: yungu
-ms.date: 10/21/2022
+ms.date: 11/01/2022
-ms.topic: article
 ms.prod:

 ms.technology: